ProcessPA/jekyll-site/quick-start-guide/preparing-the-agenda.md

     <img class="img-fluid" src="/content/pages/help/clip_image002-1.jpg" />
   2. From here you can add details specific to the Agenda item.
     <img class="img-fluid" src="/content/pages/help/clip_image004-1.jpg" />
-  3. Click the Motion button to create a motion for consideration related to that Agenda item.
+  3. Click the "MOTION" button to create a motion for consideration related to that Agenda item.
 You can add Title, Notes and Attachments.
     <img class="img-fluid" src="/content/pages/help/clip_image006-1.jpg" />
   4. Within the Text area you can add Notes for your Agenda item.
 These will be the start for your minute taking.
     <img class="img-fluid" src="/content/pages/help/clip_image008.jpg" />